 We have a tradition at Lang House, you pour your own coffee or tea and fix it the way you like, then we top you off when you are seated.
 We stick to this “pour your own” practice.
 One time we hosted a family who were attending a wedding in the village.
 It was Sunday morning and everyone showed up for breakfast.
 It was a full house.
 Except for one guy who decided that nursing is hangover was more important than being with his girlfriend and family members.
 They tried to rouse him but to no avail.
 When he did show up, everyone was finished and just waiting on him.
 He looked miserable to be certain and when I asked his if he wanted coffee, he whispered, “yes, please” and I said, “Oh, no, at Lang House, guests always pour their first cup!”

-Bruce has developed a delightful quiche with a potato crust and fiddleheads with freshly grated parmesan cheese.
+Bruce has developed a delightful quiche with a potato crust with freshly grated parmesan cheese.
 Other times he makes oatmeal scones with seasonal fruit and pleasing scrambled eggs with fresh dill.

 Lang House also hosts groups for weddings and retreats.
 With six rooms filled, Bruce is in his glory planning and feeding hungry guests.

 Some additional breakfast pics from the summer of 2019.

 You must be logged in to post a comment.